 While very rare, we are occasionally unable to process a scan submitted through Scan To CAD.
 This normally relates to one of the following:

 - Aspects of the environment (e.g. scanning in a very dark place)

-- Scans that aren’t of a room (e.g., scans of a person, or a small snippet of a room)
+- Scans that aren't of a complete room (e.g. partial scans, scans of open spaces, vehicles)

 If a scan can not be processed, it will be “rejected” and you will be refunded for the amount paid for that scan.
 We will also contact you with more information about what happened, but in most cases, the space will need to be rescanned.

 In most cases, scans are good for Scan To CAD processing.
 If a scan is unable to be processed, it is likely do to one of the following common reasons:

 If a scan is too messy or distorted to process, it may be rejected.
 This can occur for reasons such as: